-At this point, you may need to bring in other members of your team to assist with customer support.
+At this point, you may need to bring in other team members to assist with customer support.
 Many businesses in this situation set up a team inbox in Gmail to give everyone access to incoming requests.

 If you’re thinking about using a team inbox in Gmail to handle your customer support requests, it’s important to know how to effectively manage it.
-By following group mailbox in Gmail best practices, you can ensure your team continues to exceed your customers’ expectations regardless of the volume of requests.
+By following shared inbox in Gmail best practices, you can ensure your team continues to exceed your customers’ expectations regardless of the volume of requests.
 Here’s what to do:

 The first step is setting up the email account for your support team.
 When you’re first launching a business, you may use your personal email address to field customer support requests.
 But it’s best to set up an email account that is solely used for customer support.

-This email address should be something generic like firstname.lastname@example.org or email@example.com.
+This group email address should be something generic like support @yourcompanyname.com or help @yourcompanyname.com.
 It should not include your name or the name of anyone on your customer support team.
 Your customers should feel like they are emailing a customer support team rather than an individual employed by your company.